 - Yang, W., Su, Y., Huang, R., Zhu, J., Hsieh, W-Y., & Li, H. (2019).
 Coaching, teacher instruction, and early childhood development: Synthesizing the conceptual rationales and empirical effects.
 2019 Biennial Meeting of the Society for Research in Child Development (SRCD).
 Poster.

-His DPhil research explores rural young people’s STEM education and aspirations related to ‘development’ in his home country, Malaysia.
+His Doctoral research explores rural young people’s STEM education and aspirations related to ‘development’ in his home country, Malaysia.
 Within the field of comparative and international education, his research interests include education and inter/national development, postcolonialism, rural education and cultural studies in science education.

 Jude previously completed an MSc in Comparative and International Education in the department.
 Prior to Oxford, he gained professional experience in the philanthropy team of Malaysia’s petroleum corporation, focusing on planning and implementing education outreach initiatives across the country.